Home

 Peter Dorfman

 University of California Santa Cruz and Boston University grad.
 Former software engineering leader.
 Has studied and taught philosophy, which remains a strong interest.
 Recent arrival in the area, loves Bristol, appreciates the historical and cultural significance that the town and its region hold for our country, especially the long history of the Native American peoples and the little-known facts of our region's involvement in the international slave trade.
-Currently Treasurer of BMPPMP.

 Charles Edwards